-It’s a common myth that metal roofing will be dented or compromised by almost any hail event that it comes in contact with.
-This is completely untrue.
+It’s a common myth that metal roofing will be dented or compromised by almost any hail event it comes in contact with.
+This is actually untrue.

-In fact, the majority of hailstorms don’t produce hailstones large enough to affect a metal roof at all.
-That being said, there are regions where hail damage on a metal roof is more of a threat, which is where questions regarding home/property owner’s insurance often come into play.
+In fact, most hailstorms don’t produce hailstones large enough to affect a metal roof.
+That being said, there are regions where hail damage on a metal roof is more of a threat, which raises questions regarding home/property owner’s insurance.

-That’s why here at Sheffield Metals, we have an entire Technical Department dedicated to testing our metal so it withstands significant hail and debris impact.
-On top of that, the technical representatives are skilled in dealing with insurance companies, cosmetic hail damage waivers, and potential claims.
+At Sheffield Metals, we have an entire Technical Department dedicated to testing our metal to withstand significant hail and debris impact.
+On top of that, our technical representatives have experience in dealing with insurance companies, cosmetic hail damage waivers, and potential claims.

-That’s why we think it’s critical to discuss some of the common questions and concerns associated with hail events.
-In the article, we’ll cover:
+That’s why we think discussing some of the common questions and concerns associated with hail events is critical.
+In this article, we’ll cover: